DevLeandroGzv/DevLeandroGzv/README.md

 - 🔭 I am currently working on appointments for patients

-- 🌱 I am currently learning Pythom and a bit of Rust
+- 🌱 I am currently learning Python and a bit of Rust

 - 👯 I am looking to collaborate on WPOSS and Freelancer